JoRobert137/FOLLOW_ALONG_ECOMMERCE/README.md

 ## Milestone 29 & 30 - Integrated Payment Gateway.
 1. A Razorpay account was created, and access to the Razorpay Developer Dashboard was obtained.
 2. On the order confirmation page, two payment options of online payment was added.
-3. When clicked on the confirm order button, the payment gateway would open and allow the user to make an online payment for the saeme.
+3. When clicked on the confirm order button, the payment gateway would open and allow the user to make an online payment for the same.

+### Milestone 31 - Implemented Global State Management.
+1. Use Redux to store and manage the user's email across the application.
+2. Ensure components can access and update global state efficiently without prop drilling.
+3. Structure the application to handle state management in a scalable and organized manner using Redux.